-Recent studies [6], [7] indicate that image analysis of brain scans is more reliable and sensitive in detecting the presence of early AD than traditional cognitive evaluation.
-In this context, many machine-learning methods have been introduced to perform neuroimaging analysis for automatic AD classification.
+Recent studies [4], [33] indicate that image analysis of brain scans is more reliable and sensitive in detecting the presence of early AD than traditional cognitive evaluation.
+In this context, many machine learning methods have been introduced to perform neuroimaging analysis for automatic AD classification.
 Early attempts mainly focused on applying off-the-shelf tools in statistical machine learning to differentiate AD, with the most popular one being support vector machines (SVMs).

-Klöppel et al. [8] trained a linear SVM to classify AD patients and cognitively normal individuals using magnetic resonance imaging (MRI) scans.
-More SVM-based approaches can be found in [9] and [10].
+Klöppel et al. [19] trained a linear SVM to classify AD patients and cognitively normal individuals using magnetic resonance imaging (MRI) scans.
+More SVM based approaches can be found in [10], [31].
 Besides SVMs, other learning methods are also introduced.
-Tripoliti et al. [7] applied Random Forests on functional MRI (fMRI) obtained from 41 subjects to differentiate AD and health control.
-In [6], Casanova et al. implemented a penalized logistic regression to classify sMRI images of cognitive normal subjects and AD patients from ADNI datasets.
+Tripoliti et al. [33] applied Random Forests on functional MRI (fMRI) obtained from 41 subjects to differentiate AD and health control.
+In [4], Casanova et al. implemented a penalized logistic regression to classify sMRI images of cognitive normal subjects and AD patients from ADNI datasets.
 Note that they all used single feature modality for classification.

-However, as indicated by [4], different biomarkers may carry complementary information.
-Therefore, combining multimodal features, instead of depending on one feature alone is a promising direction for improving classification accuracy.
-Intuitively, one can combine multiple results from different classifiers with voting techniques or ensemble methods.
-Dai et al. [11] proposed a multiclassifier fusion model through weighted voting, using maximum uncertainty linear discriminant analysis as base classifiers, to distinguish AD patients and healthy control (HC).
+However, as indicated by [11], different biomarkers may carry complementary information.
+Therefore combining multimodal features, instead of depending on one is a promising direction for improving classification accuracy.
+Intuitively, one can combine multiple results from different classifiers with voting technique, or ensemble method.
+Dai et al. [8] proposed a multi-classifier fusion model through weighted voting, using maximum uncertainty linear discriminant analysis (MLDA) as base classifiers, to distinguish AD patients and healthy control.
 They used features from both sMRI and fMRI images.
-Polikar et al. [12] proposed an ensemble method based on multilayer perceptron to combine electroencephalography, positron emission tomography (PET), and MRI data.
-A linear program boosting algorithm was used by Hinrichs [13] to jointly consider features from MRI and fluorodeoxyglucose PET.
+Polikar et al. [26] proposed an ensemble method based on multilayer perceptron to combine Electroencephalography (EEG), positron emission tomography (PET) and MRI data.
+A linear program boosting (LP Boosting) algorithm was proposed by Hinrichs [14] to jointly consider features from MRI and fluorodeoxyglucose PET (FDG-PET).

 Moreover, concatenating several features into one single vector and then training a classifier can also be a practical option.
-Walhovd et al. [14] performed logistic regression analysis by concatenating MRI, PET, and cerebrospinal fluid (CSF) features.
-However, such concatenation requires proper normalization of features extracted from different sources.
-Otherwise the prediction score would be easily dominated by a single feature.
-Another disadvantage of this method is that it treats multiple features equally, being incapable of effectively exploring the complementary information provided by different feature modalities.
+Walhovd et al. [34] performed logistic regression analysis by concatenating MRI, PET and cerebrospinal fluid (CSF) features.
+However, such concatenation requires proper normalization of features extracted from different sources; otherwise the prediction score would be easily dominated by a single feature.
+One more disadvantage of this method is that it treats multiple features equally, being incapable of effectively exploring the complementary information provided by different feature modalities.